luismiguelcasadodiaz/splunk/04_comparing_values.md

 - Text
 - Trigonometry and hyperbolic

-Genearlly, Evaluation functions will evaluate an expression based on the events ans returns a result, but some not evaluata any expression ans insteead return a result based on its own funcionality
+Genearlly, Evaluation functions will evaluate an expression based on the events and returns a result, but some not evaluata any expression ans instead return a result based on its own funcionality.

 We can use these functions with other commands such as `where`, `fieldformat`
 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/c2947a62-2551-401c-ba1a-d62fe300f06c)